creich/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+As shown in the table of parameters above i combine spatially binned color, histograms of color and the HOG-features.
+The combination of allof those features gave pretty promising results as you can see here:

 ![alt text][image4]
 ---